1S1KCH/DayZ_Duel_Admin_Debug_Monitor/README.md

 If you want to see what the non-admin debug monitor looks like, then simply ommit your UID from the list.
 Only UID's listed will get the Admin debug monitor.
 Either SCRL+LCK or the H key should bring it up.

-Any questions or comments about this version to: urbanskaters@gmail.com
+Any questions or comments about this version to: urbanskaters at gmail dot com

 If you feel brave and want to try new variables, then visit (for a list of useful commands): http://community.bistudio.com/wiki/Category:Scripting_Commands_ArmA2